George Rodrigue

 Have a Rodrigue you want to sell?
 We buy and consign Rodrigue prints and paintings.
 Your Rodrigue deserves a good home, email or call us for more information!

-This stunning 16in x 20in original work by Rodrigue features his early iconic oak and bayou scene with the color palate of his later work, brighter blues and greens dominate the work, and the colors in this work truly exemplify Rodrigue’s mastery of both his classic Louisiana subject and the pop art genre.
-Framed in an antique gilt frame from the 1800’s.
-A truly phenomenal work by Louisiana’s most important artist!
+This stunning 24 in x 20 in original work by Rodrigue features his early Blue Dog on a traditional yellow French provincial tablecloth with vibrant red flowers.
+This work shows off Rodrigue’s mastery of still life, reminiscent of matisse and Cézanne, the colors in this work truly exemplify Rodrigue’s mastery of both his iconic Blue Dog subject and the pop art genre.
+A truly phenomenal, early and important Blue Dog work by Louisiana’s most important artist!

 Cajun Houses with Oak on the Bayou, by George Rodrigue